tribehired-devs/products-test/README.md

 Implement a method that calculates the total value of products (total price) where there are no missing, invalid, or empty values.
 So no empty strings, null values, and 0 values.

+> - Go to app.js
+> - Find the method called totalSumOfProducts
+> - implement your solution here

 The method has already been provided, you just need to implement the logic for it.

 # Testing